nightfallai/nightfall_code_scanner/README.md

 }
 ```

-minNumFindings specifies minimal number of findings to trigger findings to return for one request, e.g. if you set minNumFindings to be 2, and only 1 finding within the request payload, then this finding will be filtered.
+minNumFindings specifies the minimal number of findings required to return for one request, e.g. if you set minNumFindings to be 2, and only 1 finding within the request payload related to that detector, that finding then will be filtered out from the response.

-minConfidence specifies the minimal threshold to trigger a potential finding to be captured, in total we have five levels of confidence from least sensitive to most sensitive:
+minConfidence specifies the minimal threshold to trigger a potential finding to be captured.
+We have five levels of confidence from least sensitive to most sensitive:

 - VERY_LIKELY
 - LIKELY